How Much Does it Cost to Open a Pizza Shop?

 To assess the cost to open a pizza shop, you’ll have to consider many different factors — some that any restaurant would deal with, and a few others that are specific to pizzerias.

 Will you open an independent shop, or become a franchisee?
 Are you building from scratch, or taking over an existing pizza shop?
-No matter what route you take, you’ll need to build out a business plan and a budget so that you can start thinking about assembling the money you need to hit the ground running.
+No matter what route you take, you’ll need to build out a business plan and a budget so that you can start thinking about assembling the right restaurant startup costs you need to hit the ground running.